 - Sign out and sign in to FaceTime

 - Reset network settings

 1. Check your iOS version

 SharePlay allows you to watch movies, listen to music, or share the screen with your friends via FaceTime.
-However, it was MIA from the iOS 15 public release and re-introduced with iOS 15.1.
 So, check your device and ensure that you are running iOS 15.1 or above

 - Go to Settings → General → About.